 The Proposed Project's impacts with respect to liquefaction would be less than significant.
 Alternative 4 would also have less than significant impacts with respect to liquefaction.
 Liquefaction is a form of earthquake-induced ground failure that occurs primarily in relatively shallow, loose, granular, water-saturated soils.
-Liquefaction can occur when certain types of soils lose their inherent shear strength due to excess water pressure that builds up during repeated movement from seismic activity.
+Liquefaction can occur when these types of soils lose their inherent shear strength due to excess water pressure that builds up during repeated movement from seismic activity.
 Low groundwater table and the presence of loose medium dense sand and silty sand are factors that could contribute to the potential for liquefaction.
 The Project Site is not identified by ZIMAS and the State Seismic Hazard Zone Map as being within a liquefaction zone.
 In addition, the City of Los Angeles Seismic Safety Element does not identify the Project Site as being located within a potentially liquefiable area.
-As explained in Appendix H, Report of Geotechnical Investigation, attached to the Draft EIR, a review of data from nearby water monitoring wells indicates that groundwater occurs at a depth of approximately 100 feet in the vicinity of the Project Site.
-In addition, no groundwater was encountered in the test borings performed up to 50 feet below existing grade for this investigation.
-The lowest excavation proposed for the Project and Alternative 4 would be well above the lowest estimated groundwater.
-Thus, the potential for liquefaction to occur at the site is considered to be low and Project impacts related to liquefaction would be less than significant.
+A review of data from nearby water monitoring wells indicates that groundwater occurs at a depth of approximately 75 feet in the vicinity of the Project Site; no groundwater was encountered in the test borings performed for this investigation.
+The potential for liquefaction to occur at the site is considered to be low and Project impacts related to liquefaction would be less than significant.
 Because Alternative 4 would be constructed on the same Site, its impacts would also be less than significant.